acorn-io/runtime/docs/docs/100-Reference/secrets.md

 }
 ```

-Now assuming a user has a pre-created secret with keys called `my-keys` the Acorn be launched like so.
+Now assuming a user has a pre-created secret with keys called `my-keys` the Acorn can be launched like so:

 ```shell
 > acorn run -s my-keys:user-provided-ssh-keys [MY-APP-IMAGE]